mikepthomas/projects/_posts/sanctuary-hills.md

 # Intro

-Modiphius has released multiple `Print at Home` STL packs that can be used to re-create the Boston Wasteland.
+Modiphius has released multiple `Print at Home` STL packs that can be used to re-create Sanctuary Hills.

 Although the `Print at Home` terrain is designed to be printed on a Resin printer there has been some success at [printing them on a regular 3D printer](https://modiphius.net/blogs/news/community-interview).